California Accidental Release Prevention Program (CalARP)

 - Nitric acid

 You can find regulated substances listed on three separate tables: two federal and one state.
 The tables differ with regard to the type and amount of a regulated substance subject to regulation.
 Your business is responsible for determining which table list to use.
-Contact San Mateo County Environmental Health at (650) 372-6200 to discuss the regulated substances and their respective threshold quantities, and to determine if a Risk Management Plan (RMP) must be completed.
+Contact Environmental Health Services at (650) 372-6200 to discuss the regulated substances and their respective threshold quantities, and to determine if a Risk Management Plan (RMP) must be completed.

 Risk Management Plans